DOI-ONRR/doi-extractives-data/_how-it-works/nonenergy-minerals.md

 ### Molybdenum

 Molybdenum is extraordinarily resistant to heat and wear.
-It is typically used as an mixing agent in steel, cast iron, and superalloys to enhance hardenability, strength, toughness, and corrosion resistance.
+It is typically used as a mixing agent in steel, cast iron, and superalloys to enhance hardenability, strength, toughness, and corrosion resistance.
 It plays a versatile and significant role in industrial technology and is also used in chemical applications such as catalysts, lubricants, and pigments.
 [Read more about molybdenum from USGS](https://minerals.usgs.gov/minerals/pubs/commodity/molybdenum/).